learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

 ## Summary

 In this lab, you ran a complete regression analysis with a simple dataset.
-You looked for the regression assumptions before and after the analysis phase.
+You looked for the regression assumptions before and after the analysis.
 We also created some visualizations to develop a confidence on the model and check for its goodness of fit.